openshift-kni/cnf-features-deploy/ztp/gitops-subscriptions/argocd/README.md

    4. Define all the policy namespaces in a yaml file much like in the example out/argocd/example/policygentemplates/ns.yaml
    5. Add all the PGTs and ns.yaml to the kustomization.yaml file, much like in the example out/argocd/example/policygentemplates/kustomization.yaml
    6. Commit the PolicyGenTemplate CRs, ns.yaml, and associated kustomization.yaml in git.
 4. Push your changes to the git repository, and the ArgoCD pipeline will detect the changes and begin the site deployment.
-The SiteConfig and PolicyGenTemplate CRs may be pushed simultaneously.
+The SiteConfig and PolicyGenTemplate CRs can be pushed simultaneously.
+Note: The policyGenTemplate CRs and associated ns.yaml, kustomization.yaml must be pushed to the git repository within the 20 mins after the SiteConfigs are pushed.

 ### Monitoring progress
 The ArgoCD pipeline uses the SiteConfig and PolicyGenTemplate CRs in GIT to generate the cluster configuration CRs & ACM policies then sync them to the hub.